sarahganz/Mastermind/README.md

 *maybe lines between each chosen combination?
-*when a color is chosen, the rest colors shouldnt move with it *make code more efficient and less code typed
+*when a color is chosen, the rest colors shouldnt move with it *make code more efficient and less code typed *beginnning of game to have start button and colors ineffective

 +) extras: